| Instrumentation Needs Drive Turbopump DevelopmentRapidly increasing demand for chemical-analysis

 significant sales volumes over which to amortize the non-recurring

+engineering costs.
 The trick, of course, is to create a successful product.
 While

 there is no sure-fire recipe for success, one of the best ways to

 avoid disaster is to begin working with suppliers as early as possible.
+"We work on being involved up front with the system designers

 and giving them ideas on possible performance enhancements for their